alinsjs/docs/ecosystem/standalone.md

 </script>
 ```

-Note: The join API means to concatenate a string with responsive data to return an array.
+Note: The join API means to concatenate a string with reactive data to return an array.
 You can also use array form directly

 ```js
 ['count is ', count, '; countAdd1 is ', countAdd1]